rgbussell/vcprod/README.md

 # README #

+### What is this code? ###
-This is the product code for UCSD PICORE based vascular compliance It is a WIP!
+* This is the server side code for UCSD PICORE based vascular compliance analysis
+* It is a WIP!

 ### What is this repository for? ###

 * Developing the production code for the PICORE based vascular compliance protocol

-### How do I get set up? ###
+### How do I install this code? ###

+* Copy the lib directory and its contents to the home directory of the processing server
+* Copy the bin directory and its contents to the home directory of the processing server
 * The lib dir should be installed as a python module
-* The bin dir can be set up wherever you want -- make those files executable
-* This is set up in a docker container
+* Files in the ~/bin/ dir should be in your path and executable

+### What are the dependencies ###

-* numpy, scipy, scikitlearn, python3 are required
+* python3
+* numpy
+* scipy
+* scikit-learn

 ### Who do I talk to? ###

-* Robert Bussell, rbussell@ucsd.edu, UCSD CFMRI
+* Contact: Robert Bussell, rbussell@ucsd.edu, UCSD CFMRI